3D Importer

 If disabled, the 3D Importer imports the model and all descendants, such as the multiple meshes, as individual assets.

-Add Model To InventoryIf enabled, the 3D Importer adds the model to your Toolbox / Asset Manager inventory as a new asset.
+Add Model To InventoryIf enabled, the 3D Importer adds the model to your Toolbox and Asset Manager inventory as a new asset.
 By default, this is enabled.

 If disabled, the 3D Importer does not add the asset to your inventory.

-If disabled, only adds the model to the Toolbox/Asset Manager.
+If disabled, this setting only adds the model to your inventory and does not grant the experience permission to use the asset.

-Insert Using Scene PositionIf enabled, uses the current scene position when inserting the model into the workspace.
+Insert Using Scene PositionIf enabled, the 3D Importer uses the current scene position when inserting the model into the workspace.
 By default, this is disabled.

-Set Pivot to Scene OriginIf enabled, sets the pivot point of the entire model to the scene origin.
+Set Pivot to Scene OriginIf enabled, the 3D Importer sets the pivot point of the entire model to the scene origin.
 By default, this is enabled.

-AnchoredIf enabled, sets the Anchored property to True on all the imported MeshParts.
+AnchoredIf enabled, the 3D Importer sets the Anchored property to True on all the imported MeshParts.
 This is disabled for meshes with rig data / avatars.
 By default, this is disabled.

-The 3D Importer provides the following settings for meshes with rigging data:
+The 3D Importer provides the following settings for meshes with rigging data, typically character bodies or clothing accessories:

 SettingDescription